mheadd/sms-permit-check/README.md

 * Set up a [Twilio](https://www.twilio.com/) account.
 * Copy <code>config.sample.js</code> to <code>config.js</code> and enter your Twilio credentials & Accela app credentials.

+## Demo Number

+(678) 909-1550 - Note, this number is for demo purposes only and may from time to time be unavailable.

 ## Sample Record

 A sample response when searching for a record using the Accela Construct API.